-NTSB Chair says systemic failures led to door plug flying off Boeing 737 Max plane midflight
+NTSB chair says systemic failures led to door plug flying off Boeing 737 Max plane midflight

-But Homendy said “the crew shouldn’t have had to be heroes, because this accident never should have happened” if Boeing and the Federal Aviation Administration had done enough to ensure the safety of the Boeing 737 Max plane.
+Homendy said “the crew shouldn’t have had to be heroes, because this accident never should have happened.”
+She noted that it wouldn’t have if Boeing and the Federal Aviation Administration had done enough to ensure the safety of the Boeing 737 Max plane.

-She said the investigation over the past 17 months found bigger problems than just the revelation that bolts securing what is known as the door plug panel were removed and never replaced during a repair because “an accident like this only happens when there are multiple system failures.”
+An NTSB investigation over the past 17 months found that bolts securing what is known as the door plug panel were removed and never replaced during a repair.
+And the board found bigger problems, too.

+“An accident like this only happens when there are multiple system failures,” Homendy said.

 The accident occurred as the plane flew at 16,000 feet (4,800 meters).
 Oxygen masks dropped during the rapid decompression and a few cellphones and other objects were swept through the hole in the plane as 171 passengers contended with wind and roaring noise.